alberttwong/onehouse-demos/trino-prestodb-spark-minio/hudi.md

 exit
 ```

-### Step 10: Read Optimized and Snapshot queries for MOR with Spark-SQL after compaction
+### Step 10: Read Optimized and Snapshot queries for M-O-R with Spark-SQL after compaction

 ```java
 docker exec -it spark /bin/bash